Salmathmullali/AI_Safe_Chat_Mode/README.md

 🔸Ensures Confidentiality

-🔸Ideal for private chats — like personal thoughts, emotional discussions, or planning — without saving it in chat history.
+🔸Ideal for private chats. like personal thoughts, emotional discussions, or planning, without saving it in chat history.

 🔸No Training from Your Chats